colmfah/u2-fan-site/README.md

 As **a registered user**, I want to **propose new songs to include on the site**.

 When logged into the website I click "propose new songs" and I am brought to that page.
+I submit the song name, the song year and the song description and I click submit.
+If my input meets the requirements, it is saved in the database and a flash message is displayed.
+Otherwise an error message is displayed.

+## Test to ensure users that are not logged in cannot access features exclusive to logged in user

+I logged into my account.
+I clicked on the reviews section of a song.
+I copied the url.
+I pasted it into chrome incognito mode.
+I could did not have the option to edit or delete the review in chrome incognito mode.

+In chrome I naviated to 'propose songs' page.
+I copied the url.
+I pasted it into chrome incognito mode.
+I could not propose new songs.
+It redirected me to the login page

+## Test to ensure 404 errors redirect to best songs page

+I changed the end of the url to /sdkfslkdfjslj

+It redirected me to the best songs page.

+### Outstanding issues

+## Pylint errors

+app.py:1:0: C0114: Missing module docstring (missing-module-docstring)
+app.py:309:0: R1710: Either all return statements in a function should return an expression, or none of them should. (inconsistent-return-statements) app.py:330:21: W0613: Unused argument 'exception' (unused-argument) app.py:11:4: W0611: Unused import env (unused-import)